KaleyKrim/sls-text-to-call/README.md

 # On Demand Call Service

-A convenient service to rescue you from unwanted human interaction.
+A convenient service that responds to SMS messages with a voice call to help you dodge unwanted human interaction.

 ## How it works